FAQs

 You can quote or refer to material published on this website as long as you cite the name of the author and refer to Critical Takes on Corporate Power as its source, for example via a link or a footnote.

-If you want to reproduce most or all of an article from the website, or if you want to republish any material from the website for commercial purposes, then you must contact the Editor for permission first.
+If you want to reproduce most or all of an article from the website, or if you want to republish any material from the website for commercial purposes, you must contact the Editor for permission first.

-Please note that Critical Takes does not respond to marketing messages from commercial organisations.
 Nothing published on this website may be used for the training of AI or machine-learning software, or for similar purposes.